Army Specialized Training Program: Graduates in action

-Around 73,000 former ASTP members were sent to units of the Army Ground Forces.
-55,000 went to depleted stateside divisions that had been used as sources of overseas replacements after the output of replacement training centers had proven insufficient.
-About 35 divisions received an average of 1,500 men each, though some got considerably more, such as the 3,000 received by the 395th Infantry Regiment in March 1944.

-Fresh out of college, the new replacements were often given harsh receptions by both fellow officers and veteran NCOs.
+Fresh out of college, the new replacements were often given harsh receptions by both officers and veteran NCOs.
 One company commander asked, "What kind of soldiers deal out bridge hands during their ten-minute training breaks?"
-ASTP personnel were often skeptical of the capabilities of their new superior officers and NCOs.
-However, once in combat, they rapidly proved their worth and any distinctions between the regular Army and the college soldiers were erased.
+Conversely, ASTP personnel were often skeptical of the capabilities of their new superior officers and NCOs.
+However, as they integrated themselves into their new units and once in combat, the ASTP men rapidly proved their worth as good soldiers in most cases, and any distinctions between the regular Army and the college soldiers were erased.

-In the spring of 1944, ASTP levels were further reduced at the direction of the Army Chief of Staff General George Marshall.
-The Army Reserve Officers' Training Corps' continued to experience serious shortfalls in producing casualty replacements, necessitating the use of divisional service troops and Army Service Forces troops as infantry replacements.
 When the defeat of Germany was in sight, and the testing of the new atomic bomb successful, the apparent need for potential junior officer replacements disappeared and the final ASTP groups were largely disbanded, although there were ASTP units for medicine and engineering still existing in August 1945.

 Legacy

 While the ASTP initiative suffered from manpower drawdowns to meet immediate combat needs, it did serve as an important financial subsidy of land grant colleges whose male student bodies had been decimated by the diversion of about 14 million men into the various armed forces.

 Another positive effect of the ASTP effort was a softening of university resistance to lowering the draft age from twenty to eighteen.
 Finally, and most far-reaching, it exposed a large number of potentially very capable men to college who might not have attended otherwise.
 After the war ended, fully four out of five surviving ASTP alumni returned to college.

 Still, critical views were held.
 A highly dismissive opinion was expressed by Major General Harry L. Twaddle, a former Army Assistant Chief of Staff G-3, who wrote, "The underlying reason for institution of the ASP [sic] program was to prevent some colleges and universities from going into bankruptcy.
 From a strictly mobilization viewpoint, the value of the program was nil."